LEAD DESIGNER • UX RESEARCH • UI DESIGN

 Aligning the team on what ships first

-I ran a MoSCoW prioritization workshop with product, engineering, and finance to align on scope.
-The goal was to eliminate support team dependency without rebuilding the entire platform.
+I ran a MoSCoW prioritization workshop with product, engineering, and finance to align on v1 scope.

 Must Haves